CGraham-Forge/connie-langfuse-evals/README.md

 | connie-hallucination-ds | ≥ 80% | Critical |
 | brand-tone-ds | ≥ 70% | Important |
 | length-ok-ds | ≥ 85% | Informational |

+### Live trace evaluators (no suffix)

+These are designed to score real customer conversations in production.
+They are currently set to **Inactive** and must remain so until launch.

+Before launch the following actions are required — **dev team support needed**:

+- Live trace evaluators must be scoped correctly so they only target real Connie customer conversations, not evaluator-generated traces or pipeline traces
+- Appropriate filters must be applied in Langfuse (environment = production, trace name = invoke_agent Connie Agent, excluding all Execute evaluator traces)
+- Without correct scoping, evaluators will pick up their own execution traces and create an infinite scoring loop — this has been identified and the evaluators have been deactivated pending proper configuration
+- Once scoped correctly, live trace evaluators will provide continuous production monitoring alongside the dataset eval pipeline

 ## Running the pipeline